carpentries-incubator/hpc-intro/setup.md

 permalink: /setup/
 ---

+Our lesson template is kept in the `swcarpentry/styles` repository.
+The `styles` repository is carefully curated so that changes made to it are easily mergable by downstream lessons.
+The `styles` repository contains various bits that take Markdown files and render them as a lesson web page.
+For more information on how to develop lessons and maintain them, see our [lesson-example](lesson-example).
+It will walk you through the basics of lesson design and how to use GitHub, Markdown and Jekyll for lesson development.
+Follow the instructions below to make your own empty lesson in your own GitHub account.
+Once you've done that you can just write Markdown code and have lesson web pages just like the [lesson-example](lesson-example) and all of our other lessons.

+Requirements:
+* A GitHub account
+* A working python environment to run the lesson initialization script
+* (Optional) A local install of [Jekyll](https://jekyllrb.com/) which will require the Ruby language to be installed

 ## Creating a New Lesson

 We will assume that your user ID is `timtomch` and the name of your